 Within Perth and Kinross there are lots of signposted paths, many of which connect communities and are signed from villages or towns.

-The Scottish Fire and Rescue Service warn that due to the dry conditions there is a very high risk of wild fires.
-As COVID -19 restrictions ease please take extra care, stay safe and respect the environment and rescue services.
+During periods of prolonged dry weather the risk of wild fires increases.
 Please do not use barbeques or light fires in the countryside and remove and dispose of all cigarette ends carefully.

 Paths Groups work to keep open and improve paths in many areas.
 In 2018, we published the Community Path Group Development Guide which aims to support appropriate and effective community led action for paths and contains guidance, information contact details and links to further information.